swappel/AFoPModManager/README.md

 You will not need to download anything else before usage.
 Great thanks to Patrick Mollohan, who generously accepted for me to redistribute his Ultimate Snowdrop ModLoader (https://github.com/patrickmollohan/Universal-Snowdrop-Modloader)!
 Everything will be installed and configured in a way that you will just need to launch the game and not do anything else.

+**Please make sure to run this program in it's dedicated folder(not on Desktop or Documents or Downloads).
+Instead, create a folder and put the program inside.**

 This tool can seem quite overwhelming for many people at first if they don't know how to use a command line.
 The idea is that you enter a command that allows you to... say turn mods on or off.
 **Here is the current list of commands:**